tesla1618/asyncr/README.md

 ## Contributing

-Contributions to ChronoSync are welcome!
+Contributions to Asyncr are welcome!
 If you have suggestions for new features, improvements, or bug fixes, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.